Multimeter Working Principle

 This series resistance is also called the multiplier.
 The voltage range can be increased by increasing the number or value of multipliers.
 Either a selector switch is provided to select different ranges or some sockets indicating the voltage range are provided in a multimeter.

 The multimeter can also measure AC.
-For this purpose, a full-wave rectifier is incorporated in the multimeter.
+For this purpose, a full-wave rectifier is incorporated into the multimeter.
 The rectifier converts AC into DC for application to the galvanometer.

 working principle of multimeter